skyflowapi/skyflow-android/README.md

         label = "cardNumber"            //optional, label for the element, altText = "XXXX XXXX XXXX XXXX" //optional, string that is shown before reveal, will show token if altText is not provided
     )
-val revealElementOptions = RevealElementOptions(
-                            formatRegex = "regex" //optional, regex to specify the format on the value that has been revealed )

 ```

 `Note`:
 - `token` is optional only if it is being used in invokeConnection()
-- If there are multiple matches found with the given formatRegex option, then always the first match is applied to the revealed value

 The `inputStyles` parameter accepts a styles object as described in the [previous section](#step-2-create-a-collect-element) for collecting data but the only state available for a reveal element is the base state.